kuumoneko/bkcalendar/README.md

 # BK Calendar

 > A web built on Next.js to see schedule and manage subjects for studying in HCMUT.
+> Version: 7.0.0

 ## Page

 - [BK Calendar](https://bkcalendar.vercel.app/)

-## UPDATE
+## Features

-> Add offline mode
->
-> Add mongodb to get data when the origin web is down
->
+- Follow the current subject and the next subjects of the current day and the next day.
+- Follow the Exam schedule.
-> Add filter page, you can add filter, subject, etc
+- Add filter, add subject, add lesson, etc.
+- Export to CSV file to import to other Calendar platform.
+- Watch schedule when raw web is down.

 ## Usage

 > Click the link above.
 >
 > Sign in by using HCMUT Account.
->
-> In homepage, you will see the current subject, next subjects and the schedule of the next day.
->
-> In schedule, you will see the fully schedule of this semester.

 ## IMPORTANT